 Technology meets textbook. iPad meets pencil and paper.
-Anytime a student learns about a subject at your traditional brick and mortar facility combined with online delivery that is blended learningboy and girl on computers playing our games
+Anytime a student learns about a subject at your traditional brick and mortar facility combined with online delivery that is blended learning.

 Take your average college course, you may attend the classroom lectures but also have online assignments or components to the class.
 When the online and in-person learning experiences are parallel to each other and complement one another you are using blended learning.